Sustainable Every Day Carry Items

 Soap Powder

 We have all been there, you go to wash your hands and there is no soap.
 This is why I carry around soap powder.
-Secondly I have found that my hands can become irritated when I use certain soaps in public or the workplace; carrying my own hand soap in a powdered form can avoid this.
+Secondly, I have found that my hands can become irritated when I use certain soaps in public or the workplace; carrying my own hand soap in a powdered form can avoid this.

 Inclusev offer a range of powdered alternatives to liquid products such as shampoo and handwash.
 Their vegan formula and transparency of what ingredients are used gives you peace of mind when washing your hands.